 About Me

-Before joining Spotify, I was at Netflix, first driving causal recommendation initiatives and subsequently building and leading the Adaptive Experimentation team, which was a cross-functional team of researchers, engineers and data scientists focused on delivering new experimentation capabilities at Netflix (adaptive bandit-based online tests instead of A/B tests; valid inference from adaptive online tests; ML-based short-term proxy metrics of long-term online metrics etc.).
-Prior to Netflix, I did my PhD on Reinforcement Learning and Causal Inference at Stanford, where I was advised by Benjamin Van Roy and Susan Athey.
-Before my PhD at Stanford, I worked at Google Research on the design and deployment of large-scale optimization algorithms for Google Technical Infrastructure and Google Ad Exchange.
+Previously, I was Head of the Home Personalization Engineering organization at Spotify that is responsible for generating, ranking and distributing personalized content recommendations across music, podcasts and audiobooks on the Spotify’s homepage of 650+ million listeners.
+I also served as the Strategy Lead of Spotify's company bet on content discovery.
+Prior to Spotify, I was at Netflix, first driving causal ML initiatives and subsequently building and leading the Adaptive Experimentation working group, which was a cross-functional team of researchers, engineers and data scientists focused on delivering new experimentation capabilities at Netflix.
+Prior to Netflix, I did a PhD on reinforcement learning and causal inference at Stanford where I was advised by Benjamin Van Roy and Susan Athey and I worked at Google Research on the design and deployment of large-scale optimization algorithms for Google Technical Infrastructure and Google Ad Exchange.

 I enjoy tennis, swimming, traveling around the world and exploring impressionist & surrealist art.